RITRedteam/campfire/README.md

 The flask server is now accessible via port 5000

 ###### Navigation
 Once the server is running, the hosts will be able to send their post requests to "_IP_:5000/api/rule_send" which can then be viewed by going to the associated host URL.
-For hostname "test1" the url would be ""_IP_:5000/api/hosts/test1"
+For hostname "test1" the url would be ""_IP_:5000/api/hosts/test1" or users can navigate to "_IP_:5000/hosts/" and they will have a list of all tracked targets.

 #### TODO
-* Implement a "/hosts/" splash page to display/access all tracked targets
 * Write a script to query API so we can get a host's rules without navigating through the web browser